MScNE-LSMLSDA/course-info/README.md

 ---
 **NOTE:** The code that will run the tests is accessible in the submission_test.py file, that you can open in GitHub or in your local version.
 Please, don't edit this file - we'll see it! :)

+---

+**LINKS:**
+-  You can get familiar with GitHub using this introductory [guide](https://guides.github.com/activities/hello-world/).
+-  If you prefer using command-lines, you can learn the fundamentals [here](https://guides.github.com/introduction/git-handbook/).
+-  You will need to integrate Google Collab with GitHub.
+This [tutorial](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb) shows you how to do it.